ryanfb/kraken-voulgaris-aeneid/groundtruth/index.md

 ## Instructions

- * Pick a non-corrected page (❌) from the list below (you might also check that there are no open [pull requests](https://github.com/ryanfb/kraken-voulgaris-aeneid/pulls) for your page).
+ * Pick a non-corrected page (❌) from the list below (you might also check that there are no oopen [issues](https://github.com/ryanfb/kraken-voulgaris-aeneid/issues) for your page).
- * Feel free to open a provisional pull request with the page you're working on (e.g. `voulgaris_1_page_00046`), if you want to avoid any potential duplication of effort.
-Simply close the pull request if you abandon the work.
+ * Feel free to open a provisional issue with the page you're working on (e.g. `voulgaris_1_page_00046`), if you want to avoid any potential duplication of effort.
+Simply close the issue if you abandon the work.
  * Read lines in image and correct the transcription to reflect *diplomatic* ground truth of what's represented in the image.
  * Pages are prefilled with OCR output from the [`kraken-gaza-iliad`](https://github.com/ryanfb/kraken-gaza-iliad) model.
 There will be plenty of errors, so if you feel it's faster to simply erase a line and type the transcription instead of correcting the prefilled output, feel free.
- * When done with a page, click "Download" and make a [Pull Request](https://github.com/ryanfb/kraken-voulgaris-aeneid/pulls) with the output.
+ * When done with a page, click "Download" and [make an issue](https://github.com/ryanfb/kraken-voulgaris-aeneid/issues) with the output.
+You can attach the downloaded HTML directly to the GitHub issue by zipping it first - on a Mac, you can right-click the file then click `Compress "filename.html"` to create a `.zip` file which GitHub will accept as an attachment.

 ## Notes